kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 It will take a few minutes to complete, and then you should see a green output with the IP addresses of the nodes.
 Then you can immediately kubectl into it (using the kubeconfig.yaml saved to the project's directory after the install).

-Just using the command `kubectl --kubeconfig kubeconfig.yaml` would work, but for more convenience, either create a symlink from `~/.kube/config` to `kubeconfig.yaml`, or add an export statement to your `~/.bashrc` or `~/.zshrc` file, as follows:
+_Just using the command `kubectl --kubeconfig kubeconfig.yaml` would work, but for more convenience, either create a symlink from `~/.kube/config` to `kubeconfig.yaml`, or add an export statement to your `~/.bashrc` or `~/.zshrc` file, as follows (you can get the path of kubeconfig.yaml by running `pwd`):_

 ```sh
 export KUBECONFIG=/<path-to>/kubeconfig.yaml
 ```

-Of course, to get the path, you could use the `pwd` command.

 <!-- USAGE EXAMPLES -->

 ## Usage

-When the cluster is up and running, you can do whatever you wish with it.
-Enjoy! 🎉
+When the cluster is up and running, you can do whatever you wish with it! 🎉

-### Scaling Nodes
+### Scaling nodes

 You can scale the number of nodes up and down without any issues or even disruption!
-Just add or edit these variables in `terraform.tfvars` and re-apply terraform.
+Just add or edit these variables in `terraform.tfvars` and re-apply terraform with `terraform apply -auto-approve`.

 ```tfvars
 servers_num = 2